Juniper/ansible-junos-stdlib/README.md

 [![Documentation Status](https://readthedocs.org/projects/junos-ansible-modules/badge/?version=stable)](https://junos-ansible-modules.readthedocs.io/en/2.3.0/)

+NOTE : The collection for Ansible is under development and changes are expected in the namespace/module implementation.
+One may use it but it is recommended to currently use juniper.junos roles for professional implementation.
+Refer - https://github.com/Juniper/ansible-junos-stdlib/tree/roles for more info.

 # Juniper Ansible collection for Junos

 The repo is under active development.
 If you take a clone, you are getting the latest, and perhaps not entirely stable code.

 ## About